MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 audioEngineCfg.Flags |= AcxAudioEngineConfigPeakMeterSecondary; // Use this control only if endpoint doesn't have one.
 ```

-This is required to allow Bluetooth LE audio endpoints to use the Bluetooth SIG defined volume and microphone control profiles for volume and mute changes for unicast audio endpoints.
+This is required to allow Bluetooth LE Audio endpoints to use the Bluetooth SIG defined volume and microphone control profiles for volume and mute changes for unicast audio endpoints.

-If the remote Bluetooth LE audio device does not support the volume or microphone control services, or the endpoint is created for broadcast audio, then the volume and mute elements in the audio-engine shall serve as a fallback to handle the change requests from the audio system.
+If the remote Bluetooth LE Audio device does not support the volume or microphone control services, or the endpoint is created for broadcast audio, then the volume and mute elements in the audio-engine shall serve as a fallback to handle the change requests from the audio system.
 The Windows audio system handles changes to volume and mute If there is no audio-engine and either remote device does not support the volume or microphone services or the audio endpoint is for broadcast audio.

 ### Bluetooth LE and classic audio coexistence